Outlander Season 8 Episode 6 Review: “Blessed Are The Merciful” Is Jamie’s Best Episode Of Season 8

 Join The Nerd Clan

-Want more than the quick hit?
-Join The Nerd Clan for bonus episodes, deeper analysis, early access, and all the extra Mary & Blake goodness we cannot always fit into the public feed.
+Want more than the public recap?
+Join The Nerd Clan for bonus episodes, deeper analysis, early access, Blake’s Book Club, and all the Mary & Blake goodness we cannot always fit into the main feed.

 Slàinte Mhath. 🏴